1. Introduction

 -

-CRC Computation: While cyclic redundancy checks can theretically be performed with a finite field of any length, in practice, GF(2)[X], the polynomial ring over the Golois field with two elements is used.
+CRC Computation: While cyclic redundancy checks can theoretically be performed with a finite field of any length, in practice, GF(2)[X], the polynomial ring over the Golois field with two elements is used.
 Polynomial addition in this ring can be implemented via

 , and multiplication viaxor